Ph4ntom01/Proxy/README.md

 ## **Hosting**

-Proxy is currently hosted 24/7 on a VPS and uses MariaDB for its database.
+Proxy is currently hosted 24/7 on a VPS and uses PostgreSQL for its database.